cpholguera/owasp-mstg/Document/0x06h-Testing-Platform-Interaction.md

     stringWithFormat:@"tel://%@", userHandle.data]]];
 ```

-After combining the results of both searches and carefully inspecting the source code we find the interesting part for us right now:
+After combining the results of both searches and carefully inspecting the source code we find the following piece of code:

 ```swift
 openUrl: { url in